sharealedger-org/community/meetings/CorporateDocuments/2022-04_Annual_Member_Board_Of_Director_.md

       5. oursharedledger.com and .org are also reserved domains but not used
    4. Membership based upon signing up for e-mail notice from website
       1. And agreeing to the following proposed documents
-         1. Proposed Member Terms of Use for new members
+         1. Proposed Website Terms of Use adoption
-         2. Proposed Anti-Trust Policy adoption
+         2. Proposed Membership and Anti-Trust Policy adoption
          3. Proposed Data Privacy Policy adoption
       2. **Proposed Resolution**: Adoption of these policies
       3. __Discussion__: Can someone participate in meeting and content posting if one has not signed up by providing e-mail on the website?